Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 `@azure/identity` also includes a new set of features only available after upgrading.
 Some of them are:

-- `DefaultAzureCredential`, a credential that simplifies getting started with the SDK by using credentials available in the environment, using:
+- `DefaultAzureCredential`, a credential that simplifies getting started with the client library by using credentials available in the environment, using:
   - Environment variables.
   - Or environment-specific credentials available on deployed Azure services.
   - Or credentials previously used to authenticate Visual Studio Code plugins.